Easy Pumpkin Dump Cake

 It really doesn’t get any easy (or tastier!) than this Pumpkin Dump Cake!
+The two main ingredients are pumpkin and cake mix.
 Mix up a can of pumpkin pie mix with a few simple ingredients, then “dump” a dry yellow cake mix on top.
 Drizzle with butter and bake!
 Voila!
-If you are not into pumpkin pie, this will be your new favorite thing!
+If you are not into pumpkin pie, this will be your new favorite fall tradition!
+Originally posted November 1, 2019.

 I was sitting in the living room working on something and kept hearing the Kitchenaid mixer turn on.
 Anytime the mixer turns on, that means something delicious is about to happen, right??